cleaver/cleaver-gatsby/content/blog/speeding-up-macos-terminal-login-zsh/index.md

 ---
 *Image credit: [Pascal van de Vendel](https://unsplash.com/@pascalvendel)*

-I use MacOS for most of my work and one annoying thing that has been slowly creeping up on me is the slow logins when I open a new terminal window.
+I use MacOS for most of my work and one annoying thing slowly creeping up on me is how slow it is to open a new terminal window.
 Finally, I reached the breaking point when it seemed like every new terminal login was taking several seconds.
-It felt like 10 seconds, but was probably over five.
-I had to act.
+Small delays like this can really break you out of your flow.
+I had to take action.

 <!-- more -->